lxsmd1/book_summaries/clean_code.md

 ## Chapter 3: Functions

 Functions should be short and single responsibility.
-Error handling is something so it should be handled in its own function.
+Error handling is 'something' so it should be handled in its own function.
 Functions should tell the story of the program and expose the intent with clear names and limited thoughtful arguments.
-Levels of abstraction is the key to keeping the functions separate and `srp`
+Understanding levels of abstraction is the key to keeping the functions separate and 'SRP'

 ### Strategies